unicode-org/lstm_word_segmentation/README.md

   ```
 By running these two lines of code, you get a segmentation using ICU, the LSTM algorithm you picked, and Deepcut algorithm.

-* **Train a new model:** In order to train a new model you need to use the file `train_language.py` where 'language' is the language you want to use.
+* **Train a new model:** In order to train a new model you need to use the file `train_language.py` where `language` is the language you want to use.
 For example, if your line is in *Thai*, you should use file `train_thai.py`.
 Over there, you need to use the code below comment `# Train a new model -- choose name cautiously to not overwrite other models` and above comment `# Choose one of the saved models to use`.
 You need to specify a name for your new model using the variable `model_name`, and then you can specify hyperparameters of your model, embedding type, and data sets to be used for training, validation, and test by making an instance of `WordSegmenter`:
   ```python
   # Train a new model -- choose name cautiously to not overwrite other models
   model_name = "Thai_temp_genvec"